Exhibition: November 16, 2015 – March 11, 2016

 Open to the public during City meetings, most M – Th evenings

-at the Community Center’s Sierra Room
+in the Community Center’s Sierra Room

 The Capital City Arts Initiative is an artist-centered organization committed to the encouragement and support of artists and the arts and culture of Carson City and the surrounding region.
-The Initiative is committed to community planning and building for the area’s diverse adult and youth populations through art projects and exhibitions, live events, arts education programs, artist residencies, and online projects.
+The Initiative is committed to community building for the area’s diverse adult and youth populations through art projects and exhibitions, live events, arts education programs, artist residencies, and online projects.

 CCAI is funded in part by The Andy Warhol Foundation for the Visual Arts, National Endowment for the Arts, John Ben Snow Memorial Trust, Nevada Arts Council, City of Carson City, U.S. Bank Foundation, Nevada Humanities and the National Endowment for the Humanities, and the John and Grace Nauman Foundation.

 [top image: Claudia Knous in her Carson City studio]

 [second image: Audacious, eucalyptus and oak leaves on Habotai silk, eco printed, collaged, stitched; 37″x14″; 2015]

 [bottom image, l: Eucalyptus Muse, eucalyptus leaf, berry & bark, eco printed, collaged, stitched; 14.5″ x 23.5″; 2015]